nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 ### Table-based exception handling

-When you compile to C++ code, the C++ implementation of exception handling is used, typically it is based on exception handling tables.
+When you compile to C++ code, the C++ implementation of exception handling is used -- typically it is based on exception handling tables.